Jaymon/prom/README.md

 print rows # [3, 5, 2, 1]
 ```

-And you can also set limit and page in the get query:
+And you can also set limit and page:

 ```python
 query.get(10, 1) # get 10 results for page 1 (offset 0)